6 Important Theories in Social Work

 5. Solution-focused therapy

 Solution-focused therapy involves the social worker and client identifying a problem and creating a solution based on the individual’s strengths.
-It’s a short-term practice model that focuses on helping clients to cope with challenges using specific behaviors.
-Instead of focusing on changing who a client is, solution-focused therapy concerns changing a client’s actions in certain situations to achieve more favorable outcomes.
+It’s a short-term practice model that focuses on helping clients cope with challenges using specific behaviors.
+Instead of focusing on changing who a client is, solution-focused therapy attempts to change a client’s actions in certain situations to achieve more favorable outcomes.

 6. Task-centered practice

-With task-centered practice, a social worker breaks down a problem into manageable tasks.
+Using task-centered practice, a social worker breaks down a problem into manageable tasks.
 The individual has deadlines to complete the tasks and agrees to meet them.
-Task-centered practice is a goal-setting form of social work that helps individuals make constant gains toward improving their lives.
+Task-centered practice is a goal-setting form of social work that helps individuals make consistent steps toward improving their lives.

 Social work theories have been practiced over decades and continually evolve when new research is completed.
 Learn more about social work theories by exploring the resources below.